 While I was working as a store Santa, a boy asked me for an electric train set.
 “If you get your train,” I told him, “your dad is going to want to play with it too.
 Is that all right?”

-I asked, “What else would you like Santa to bring you?”
+The boy became very quiet.
+So, moving the conversation along, I asked, “What else would you like Santa to bring you?”

 He promptly replied, “Another train.”